 - Reverting to early behavior like baby talk, bed-wetting and thumb-sucking

 What you can do:

 - Make your child feel safe.
 Hold, hug and cuddle your child as much as possible.
-Tell her you will take care of her when she feels sad or scared.
+Tell them you will take care of them when they feel sad or scared.
 With children who are learning to talk, use simple phrases such as “Mommy’s here.”